fitnr/twitter_bot_utils/readme.md

 This package is intended to assist with the creation of bots for artistic or personal projects.
 Don't use it to spam or harrass people.

+Works with Python 2.7 and 3.4 (2.6 & 3.3 probably work, too).

+Install with `pip install twitter_bot_utils`.

 ## Setting up a tweepy API

 The main goal of Twitter bot utils is to create Tweepy instances with authentication data stored in a simple conf file.
 This gives botmakers a simple, reusable place to store keys outside of source control.